-James teaches spelling through memorization and copying
+James teaches spelling with word lists and memorization

 - Teach spelling by having children use their letter-sound knowledge, instead of memorization methods.